-The Government of Pakistan has included integration of ICT in its educational policy and aims to use ICT to “assist teachers and students” to “strengthen the quality of teaching”.[xvi]
-The National ICT Strategy 2007 emphasizes the use of ICTs in Pakistani education system and states that “ICTs must be used to extend the reach of educational opportunity to every citizen”.
-The statistics about ICT and internet usage in Pakistan are much better than it was a decade ago.
+The Government of Pakistan has included integration of ICT in its educational policy and aims to use ICT to assist teachers and students to strengthen the quality of teaching.
+The National ICT Strategy 2007 emphasises the use of ICTs in Pakistani education system and states that “ICTs must be used to extend the reach of educational opportunity to every citizen”.
+The statistics about ICT and internet usage in Pakistan are much better than they were a decade ago.
 In “The world economic forum’s Global Information Technology Report 2013” Pakistan was ranked 105 out of 144 countries.
 This shows that Pakistan did not considerably translate ICT investment into tangible benefits in terms of employment, development and competitiveness.
-Furthermore, it was reported that there are 10% internet users in Pakistan.
-Therefore, programs are now required to build capacity of the teachers and students for the effective utilization of these ICT resources to improve the teaching and learning process.
+Furthermore, it was reported that only 10% of the population are internet users.
+Programmes are therefore required to build capacity among teachers and students for the effective utilisation of ICTs and online resources to improve the teaching and learning process.

-Virtual University of Pakistan (VUP) has also uploaded nearly 6000 hours of course material made available through open licensing, comprising over 160 university level courses, on the Internet.
-Initiatives have been started by the provincial and federal government of Pakistan like IT Labs project through which 4200 public schools in Punjab were equipped with IT labs and laptop schemes through which around 200,000 laptops have been distributed and another 200,000 laptops will be distributed in the coming years.
+The Virtual University of Pakistan (VUP) has also uploaded nearly 6 000 hours of course material made available with open licensing, comprising over 160 university level courses, on the internet.
+Initiatives have been established by the provincial and federal government of Pakistan to support this activity; such as the IT Labs project, through which 4 200 public schools in Punjab were equipped with IT labs and laptop schemes through which around 200 000 laptops have been distributed and another 200 000 laptops will be distributed in the coming years.